 Distribution channels continued to expand to more than 15 countries worldwide.
 Australia dominated the flour milling market.
 Japan quickly penetrated several food processing markets, including soy.
 In Germany, a Unity European Center was established to support the expanding global presence.

-The SpectraStar Olive Analyzer was launched in Greece where moisture and oil analysis was performed throughout the entire olive process.
+The SpectraStar Olive Analyzer was launched in Greece where moisture and oil analysis was performed throughout the entire olive oil extraction process.
 An example of providing a simple and specific solution to a targeted customer.

 A new easier to use SpectraStar RTW (Rotating Top Window) (1200 to 2400 nm) was introduced in 2005.
 Key features included easy to change sample cup adaptors for ease of maintenance plus varied sample cup sizes that allowed for a broader variety of customer applications in the feed and forage markets.